"You can’t keep doing this, Stiles.”

 That should make Stiles feel young, maybe.
 Naïve.
 Basically pointing out every bit of his own woeful inexperience.
 But somehow when it comes out with that defiant edge, those shuttered eyes, it just reeks of self-convincing.

 Stiles doesn’t know how many people Derek was with in the years he spent away from Beacon Hills.
 If he’d been with no one else or a hundred.
-But either way, two killer girlfriends isn’t a good streak on anyone’s record, and seeing Kate again, being trapped with her for four weeks… it’d brought the whole nightmare bubbling right back to the surface.
+But either way, two killer girlfriends isn’t a good streak on anyone’s record, and seeing Kate again, being trapped with her for four weeks… it had brought the whole nightmare bubbling right back to the surface.
 Sex has to mean nothing to Derek right now, or it’s going to mean way too much.

 But Stiles has been used enough recently to hurt the people he cares about.
 He can’t, even if what that person’s looking for is to hurt.